LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 jut print it to your console window.

-As with ``Console`` methods ``Write`` and ``WriteLine``, you can also use a format string and embed fields by using braces in the format string.
+As with ``Console`` methods ``Write`` and ``WriteLine``, you can also use a format string with a ``StreamWriter``, and embed fields by using braces in the format string.